SparkyzCodez/Sparkyz-Notez/Install Specific Versions of Ansible With Virtual Environments - HowTo.md

 That's pretty easy right?
 Now we have to deal with this warning.
 ![pyenv shell warning](InstallSpecificVersionsOfAnsibleWithVirtualEnvironments-images/pyenv-shell-tweak.jpg)

 Copy and paste the text from that warning into the appropriate file.
-For most of us we added it to the end of our .bash_profile.
+For most of us we add it to the end of our .bash_profile.
 Mine looks like this:
 ![.bash_profile after tweak](InstallSpecificVersionsOfAnsibleWithVirtualEnvironments-images/bash-profile.jpg)

 Here's our first important gotcha.
 Don't just source or exec the shell.
 Close it.
 If you're running in a GUI just log out completely.
 If the tweaks to your .bash_profile aren't working then nothing else from here on will work correctly.
 Yes, this got me once.
 Now I just reboot.